fahimskhan/SlackRide/README.md

 # Uber_Bot

 *This app was built within 24 hours at a hackathon by Ben Elgren, Rohan Rao, Sean Yang and myself.
-The app was built locally and the final product uploaded to Ben Elgren's github page, where it has been forked from.*
+The app was built locally and the final product uploaded to github organization 'HackathonTeamRaody', where it has been forked from.*

 **Demo video:** https://vimeo.com/302388942